ioncodes/idacode/README.md

 Once you are connected you are able to select `Execute script in IDA`.

 ## Debugging
 IDACode uses VS Code's remote debugger to connect to IDA.
-All VS Code features are supported however, you have to specify the scripts entrypoint by using Python 3 builtin functionality: `breakpoint`.
+All VS Code features are supported.
+However, you have to specify the scripts entrypoint by using Python 3 builtin functionality: `breakpoint`.
 This instruction tells the debugger to pause execution, if there's no debugger present it will just ignore the function.
 When executing `breakpoint` in IDA, IDACode gives you additional features such as logging and conditionals which are not present in the normal builtin function.
 Here's an example:

 ```py
 name = idc.get_segm_name(segment)